r-konchit/Benchmarking-Models/README.md

-# Linear Classifiers
+# Benchmarking Linear Classification Models

 ## Overview

-This repository benchmarks linear classification models implemented from scratch, including Perceptron and Logistic Regression, across multiple text classification tasks.
+This repository benchmarks linear classification models implemented from scratch and evaluates their performance across multiple text classification tasks.

-The models are evaluated on:
-- Language identification (English vs Dutch)
-- Spam detection
-- Universal Declaration of Human Rights text classification

-The goal is to understand how linear models behave across different datasets, feature representations, and training without prebuilt ML libraries.
+The goal is to understand how classic linear models behave under different datasets, feature representations, and training without using prebuilt ML libraries.

+## Models Implemented
+- Perceptron
+- Logistic Regression
+- Linear classifiers using bag-of-letters features

+## Tasks & Datasets
+- **Language Identification** (English vs Dutch)
+- **Spam Detection**
+- **Universal Declaration of Human Rights** text classification

+Each task shows how feature engineering and optimization choices impact classification performance.

+## How to Run
+Each task directory contains a Jupyter notebook demonstrating:
+- Data preprocessing and feature extraction
+- Model training
+- Evaluation and comparison

+Open a notebook and run all cells to reproduce results.

 ## countLetters(words):
 This returns an array of length 26 which is counting the occurrences of each letter from a to z in the input string.